scala/docs.scala-lang/overviews/parallel-collections/concrete-parallel-collections.md

-Immutable vectors are represented by 32-way trees, so [splitter]({{ site.baseurl }}/overviews/parallel-collections/architecture.html#core_abstractions)s are split byassigning subtrees to each splitter.
+Immutable vectors are represented by 32-way trees, so [splitter]({{ site.baseurl }}/overviews/parallel-collections/architecture.html#core_abstractions)s are split by assigning subtrees to each splitter.
 [Combiners]({{ site.baseurl }}/overviews/parallel-collections/architecture.html#core_abstractions)
 currently keep a vector of
 elements and are combined by lazily copying the elements.
 For this reason,